TRUNKSNEO/Qwen3-Omni/README.md

 #### Installation

-The Hugging Face Transformers code for Qwen3-Omni has been successfully merged.
-We strongly recommend that you **create a new Python environment** or use our [Docker](#-docker) to avoid environment runtime issues.

 We recommend using **Transformers version 5.2.0 or later** for the best performance and accuracy.
 Older versions, such as **Transformers 4.57.x**, not only deliver weaker performance, but also provide lower accuracy compared with versions **5.2.0 and above**.

 ```bash